pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.updateObject`           PDF only: replace object source :meth:`Document.updateStream`           PDF only: replace stream source :meth:`Document.write`                  PDF only: writes the document to memory :meth:`Document.xrefObject`             PDF only: object source at the :data:`xref` :meth:`Document.xrefStream`             PDF only: stream source at the :data:`xref` :meth:`Document.xrefStreamRaw`          PDF only: raw stream source at the :data:`xref` :attr:`Document.chapterCount`           number of chapters :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?
+:meth:`Document.setToC`                 PDF only: set the table of contents (TOC) :meth:`Document.updateObject`           PDF only: replace object source :meth:`Document.updateStream`           PDF only: replace stream source :meth:`Document.write`                  PDF only: writes document to memory :meth:`Document.xrefObject`             PDF only: object source at the :data:`xref` :meth:`Document.xrefStream`             PDF only: decompressed stream source at :data:`xref` :meth:`Document.xrefStreamRaw`          PDF only: raw stream source at :data:`xref` :attr:`Document.chapterCount`           number of chapters :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.isClosed`               has document been closed?